CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 ### Running snakemake with python packages installed *via.* tykky wrapper

 Conda installations should not be performed directly on Puhti.
-CSC instead provides the [Tykky container wrapper tool](../../computing/containers/tykky.md) which can instead be used to install python packages to set up your own compute environment.
+CSC instead provides the [Tykky container wrapper tool](../../computing/containers/tykky.md) which can be used to install python packages to set up your own compute environment.
 The wrapper tool installs applications inside of a singularity container and thus  facilitates better performance in terms of faster startup times, reduced IO load, and reduced number of files on parallel filesystems.
+Please note that we recommend using one tykky environment for whole workflow rather than an individual environment for each rule.

 Here is an example of tykky-based custom installation for conda packages (**note**: make sure to edit with the correct CSC project name and user name as needed):